 The rhythm and tempo of a vinyasa yoga class depend solely on the yoga instructor.
 There is constant change in the yoga asanas even if it is the same yoga teacher.
 But still, there are a few things that you can expect before joining a vinyasa yoga class to make your mind to dive into the yoga practice.

 Vinyasa yoga has no fixed yoga routine.
 Therefore, every time you get into a yoga vinyasa class, you might get surprised by the diverse nature of the yoga form.
 Even if you can practice a limited amount of yoga poses as a beginner because of the limitations that your body and mind yet have to break, you still be surprised to see that the sequences formed are countless.

 Rest is a necessary element while practicing any physical exercise.
 It ensures that your body gets enough oxygen, so that, your muscles never run low on it.
-But when you practice vinyasa yoga, you might not be able to take a rest till the time a yoga sequence is complete.
+But when you practice this kind of yoga, you might not be able to take a rest till the time a yoga sequence is complete.
 It might sound hard for beginners but that is what makes vinyasa yoga one of its own kind.
 Practicing yoga over time makes you accustomed to the intense yoga session, making you stronger with each passing day.